 class documentation for all

-class documentation for all classes in the package.javadoc
+classes in the package.javadoc class documentation.javadoc class documentation for all classes in the package.javadoc

-class documentation for all classes in the package.grid.jar
+class documentation for all classes in the package.grid.jar),

 the draft Overview

-document and a set of examples, and the complete javadoc
+document and a set of examples, and the complete javadoc documentation

-), without any documentation or examples.The assignments above were developed using Eclipse and so come with
+for the classes in the package.javadoc class documentation.grid.jar), without any documentation or examples.The assignments above were developed using Eclipse and so come with

 Eclipse project files already in place.
 They can be used, however, with